speedsheet/sheet-docker/README.md

 # Docker SpeedSheet

-The Docker speedsheet covers the creating and running Docker containers.
+The Docker speedsheet covers the creating and running of Docker containers.
 The speedsheet is hosted on [speedsheet.io](https://speedsheet.io).
 This is the raw content for that speedsheet.

 Docker SpeedSheet:
 https://speedsheet.io/s/docker